molel-gt/ssb/README.md

   --scale_z [SCALE_Z]   Value to scale the Lz grid size given to match dimensions of mesh files.
 ```
 The input meshfiles include two options:
-- tetrahedral mesh of the solid electrolyte phase and a pickle file *effective_electrolyte.pickle* containing coordinates of solid electrolyte that are in contact with active material.
+- tetrahedral mesh of the solid electrolyte phase and a pickle file *effective_electrolyte.pickle* containing coordinates of solid electrolyte that are in contact with active material
 - tetrahedral mesh of the solid electrolyte phase, and a triangle mesh of the surface of solid electrolyte with effective and ineffective